jecki/DHParser/documentation_src/manuals/01_ebnf.rst

              § EOF

-While the first line of the definition of the error-branch excludes the kinds of non-matche(s) that are not errors, the second line adds an error message with the current location of the parser.
+While the first line of the definition of the error-branch excludes the kinds of non-match(es) that are not errors, the second line adds an error message with the current location of the parser.
 We add an error code, "1010", to make it easier to identify this error in automated tests or the like.
 The last line is just a means to make the parser to stop parsing right on the spot (that is, unless this error is caught by a resume-directive, see :ref:`below
 <fail_tolerant_parsing>`).
 It will produce the consequential error "EOF
 expected", though.
-In order not to confuse the use, the error has been reconfigered as a simple notice that explains the situation with the directive ``@error_error = "20:Parser stopped because of an error"`` in the line before.
+In order not to confuse the use, the error has been reconfigured as a simple notice that explains the situation with the directive ``@error_error = "20:Parser stopped because of an error"`` in the line before.

 Instead of stopping the parser by jumping right to the end of the document, one